-Discovery-owned Science Channel is all geared up for its ‘colossal’ historical documentary that brings in a bit of a modern touch.
-Aptly titled, ‘If We Built It Today’, this docu-series examines some of the massive and iconic architectural feats that have puzzled us to date.
+‘If We Built It Today’ is a historical documentary that airs on Discovery-owned Science Channel.
+The docu-series examines some of the massive and iconic architectural feats that have puzzled us to date.
 It attempts to answer if these superstructures can be constructed using contemporary technologies and innovations, predominant in the current era.
 ‘If We Built It Today’ is produced for Science Channel by Arcadia Content.
 John Wesley Chisolm is credited as the executive producer for Arcadia while Lindsey Foster Blumberg serves as the supervising producer for Science Channel.

 If We Built it Today Cast: Who is in it?

-Each of the eight episodes of ‘If We Built It Today’ features notable architects, historians, engineers, and builders from all across the world as they try to answer how historical monuments would be erected today.
+All the episodes of ‘If We Built It Today’ features notable architects, historians, engineers, and builders from all across the world as they try to answer how historical monuments would be erected today.
 They attempt to explore if the structures could be exactly duplicated or if they could be made better by using modern tools, knowledge, and know-how.

 If We Built it Today Plot: What is it about?